 A consumer complaint can be the result of a billing dispute, difficulty in getting service or repairs completed to your satisfaction, poor quality of service, or other utility related issues.

-Anyone who uses electric,natual gas,or telephone services utility service or is responsible for the billing and payment of a utility account.
+Anyone who is an account holder for electric, natural gas, or telephone services is responsible for the billing and payment of a utility account.
 This may be a family member, custodian, or estate executor.

 If I have a complaint about my utility bill or service, what is my first step as a DC utility consumer?

 Consumers must attempt to negotiate problems with the company first.
 Frequently, the complaint is resolved immediately and satisfactorily once the company is notified of the problem.
 If not, aggrieved customers may contact OPC.
 As part of its statutory mandate, OPC may assist and/or represent individual utility consumers in resolving disputes with PEPCO, DC Water Washington Gas, Verizon, or other public service providers serving consumers in the District of Columbia.